 Reflecting back on my formative years, spent at the "Leo-Beck" public school, a gush of bitter-sweet memories and mixed feelings usually flood my, now seasoned adult heart.

-Being requested to put those reflections in writing for the school booklet's class reunion, of the 50 years old, brought about also my own reunion with those dormant feelings.
+in age class reunion, brought about also my own reunion with those dormant feelings.

 In the early 1960s, being a child of divorced parents, was a rare phenomenon.

-My stratification on the class social ladder, was contaminated by the prejudice of my school's classmates, and was entirely beyond my fragile control.
+My stratification on the class social ladder, was contaminated by the inflicted prejudice of my school's classmates, and was entirely beyond my fragile control.

-I recall fearlessly battling the up-front name-calling and the insults thrown around behind my back , while struggling to hold back my tears from bursting and smudging my childish, innocent face.
+I recall fearlessly battling the up-front name-calling and the insults thrown around behind my back, while struggling to hold back my tears from bursting and smudging my childish, innocent face.

-that there is much more to me then being defined by my parent's broken marital status.
+I put all my energy into re- branding myself.
+My efforts channeled into convincing others, that there is much more to me then being defined by my parent's broken marital status.

 At the forefront of these attempt to be re-created, I remember an unexpected assistance from one teacher, whose name escapes me, but who was instrumental in endearing my image.

 I was registered in school as Lilia Zelzer.
-The Polish originated name disclosed the fact that I was a non "Sabra" who immigrated from Poland to Israel at the age of 3, thus forever deprived of being the "Salt of the Land " - "Melach Ha'aretz.
+The Polish originated name disclosed the fact that I was a non "Sabra" who immigrated from Poland to Israel at the age of 3, thus forever deprived of being the "Salt of the Earth " - "Melach Ha'aretz.

 And so I stuck to Lili and all it promised,.
 In retrospect , I think I traded fabulously well.